core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 In this case, the sender protects a message using the old Security Context, i.e., before having installed the new Security Context.
 However, the recipient receives the message after having installed the new Security Context, and is thus unable to correctly process it.

-A possible way to ameliorate this issue is to preserve the old retained Security Context for a maximum amount of time defined by the application.
+A possible way to mitigate this issue is to preserve the old retained Security Context for a maximum amount of time defined by the application.
 By doing so, the recipient can still try to process the received message using the old retained Security Context.

 This makes particular sense when the recipient is a client, that would hence be able to process incoming responses protected with the old retained Security Context used to protect the associated request.
 If, as typically expected, the old Gid is not included in the response, then the client will first fail to process the response using the latest Security Context, and then use the old retained Security Context as a second attempt.